 1. Gluten-free Beignets

-These hot, fresh, decadent pastries are the absolute best gluten-free treat in Walt Disney World resort.
+These hot, fresh, decadent pastries are the absolute best gluten-free treat in Walt Disney World Resort.
 If you speak with the chef, they will prepare fresh gluten-free beignets.

 Pro Tip: We often request the beignets the night before so that the chef will thaw the dough in advance.

 These are found at either Scat Cat’s Club or the counter service restaurant Sassagoula Floatworks and Food Factory at Disney’s Port Orleans French Quarter.
-There is occasionally an optinon of boozy beignets featuring Bailey’s, Kahlua, or RumChata—always confirm with the chef how this pans out for those of us who are gluten-free.
+There is occasionally an option of boozy beignets featuring Bailey’s, Kahlua, or RumChata—always confirm with the chef how this pans out for those of us who are gluten-free.

 Honorable Mentions: Safe GF Snacks